Azure/azure-sdk-for-net/.github/PULL_REQUEST_TEMPLATE.md

-# Contributing to the SDK
+# Contributing to the Azure SDK

-Please see our [CONTRIBUTING.md](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md) if you are not familiar with contributing to this repo or have questions.
+Please see our [CONTRIBUTING.md](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md) if you are not familiar with contributing to this repository or have questions.

 ## Pull Request etiquette and best practices